wgsl-tooling-wg/wesl-spec/README.md

 * **[extends](./Extends.md)** - Struct inheritance.

-* **[versioning](./Versioning.md)** - Feature levels for enhanced WGSL, e.g. `version WESL2024`.
+* **[versioning](./Versioning.md)** - Feature levels for WESL, e.g. `enable wesl_2025`.

 For guidance on contributing
 to the design of WGSL extensions, see **[Designing](./Designing.md)**.

 ## Relationship to W3C WGSL and WebGPU

-Enhanced WGSL features are invisible to WebGPU engines like Dawn and wgpu.
+WESL enhancements features are invisible to WebGPU engines like Dawn and wgpu.
-All WGSL enhancements are translated to vanilla WGSL before being passed to WebGPU calls such as [`createShaderModule()`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createShaderModule).
+All WESL enhancements are translated to vanilla WGSL before being passed to WebGPU calls such as [`createShaderModule()`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createShaderModule).

-Hopefully community WGSL enhancements will help inform future versions of W3C standard WGSL.
+Hopefully community WESL enhancements will help inform future versions of W3C standard WGSL.
 But designing changes to W3C standard WGSL is beyond the scope of this project.